reganputra/reganputra/README.md

 <details>
   <summary>🧑 More about me</summary>

-- 🔭 I’m studying at UPN Veteran Jawa Timur a 5th-semester student
+- 🔭 I’m studying at UPN Veteran Jawa Timur a 6th-semester student

 - 🌱 I’m currently learning **Android development** 🤓

-- 🤝 I’m looking for help with **Android Development Learning**
+- 🤝 I’m looking for help about **Mobile Development**

 </details>